 Meteorological Data

-The precipitation data was used to analyze historical trends in rainfall.
-The temperature data from the HOBOs was used to interpolate air temperature across the park in order to further validate surface brightness temperature derived from Landsat imagery.
+The precipitation data were used to analyze historical trends in rainfall.
+The temperature data from the HOBOs were used to interpolate air temperature across the park in order to further validate surface brightness temperature derived from Landsat imagery.

 IV.
 Results & Discussion

 The following figure shows how the precipitation changed from 2006-2015 (Figure 2).
-A trend of increasing 5 year averages of precipitation from the past (light blue) to recent years (dark blue) is shown in figure 3.
+A trend of increasing 5-year averages of precipitation from the past (light blue) to recent years (dark blue) is shown in figure 3.